1

 • 500 humans + AI = 5,000-person traditional campaign

-• $1B = $2-5B campaign effectiveness
+• Your $1B buys $2-5B worth of campaign effectiveness

-Game Theory:
+The Game Theory:

-• Insurance: Healthy people file zero claims
+• Insurance companies: Healthy people file zero claims

 • Pharma: Trials generate revenue, not expenses